odoe/learn-dojo/posts/dojo-graphql.md

 const commandFactory = createCommandFactory<{
   client: any; // this will be the apollo client
-  data: any; // this will be
+  data: any; // this will be graphql result
   loaded: boolean; // keep track if the data has been loaded yet }>();